opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 When the remote cluster state feature is enabled, the cluster metadata will be published to a remote repository configured in the cluster.
 Any time new cluster manager nodes are launched after disaster recovery, the nodes will automatically bootstrap using the latest metadata stored in the remote repository.
-After the metadata is restored automatically, if the data nodes are unchanged the index data will be automatically recovered but if the data nodes have been replaced then the user can restore index data by invoking `_remotestore/_restore` API as specified in [remote store documentation]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/).
+After the metadata is restored automatically from the latest metadata stored and if the data nodes are unchanged in the index data, the metadata lost will be automatically recovered.
+However, if the data nodes have been replaced, then you can restore the index data by invoking `_remotestore/_restore` API as described in the [remote store documentation]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/).

 ## Configuring the remote cluster state